jpritikin/coach/content/posts/ifiodvdvol2.md

 It was recommended that I study the videos available from https://vimeo.com/ondemand/ifiodvdvol2

-I made the following sequence diagrams to make sure that I was following exactly how the session was being facilitated.
+I made the following sequence diagrams to make sure that I was following exactly how the session were being facilitated.
 I paraphrased and summarized, especially around the per-partner unblending.

 ## Andrew and Joanne